isomerpages/moe-marisstellahigh/_cca/CCA (Secondary)/Singapore Scouts.md

 *   Outdoor activities like camping, backwoodsman cooking, knotting and hiking

-*   Adventurous activities like night cycling, kayaking and dragon boat rowing
+*   Annual Camp, Signature Dxufto Camp, Scout Leadership Camp
+*   Various scouting competitions
 *   A chance to meet Scouts and Guides from other schools at camps and campfires
 *   Opportunities to obtain a wide range of Scout progress, proficiency and event badges
+*   Opportunities to participate in Jamborees to meet scouts from other countries

 #### Training Schedule